As a result of the pandemic, our 2020-2021 season went through many changes and reimaginings.

 Grist From The Mill: 1902

 Written and Directed By Lissa Brennan.
 Ran January 31st 2021-February 28th online!
 In one year in the early part of the 20th century, the deaths of 196 men in one Southwestern Pennsylvania steel mill were the result of workplace accidents.
 This is the story of one that wasn’t.
 The first of a trilogy of storytelling pieces inspired by dark folklore and murder ballads, in which the steel mills of Southwestern Pennsylvania play a pivotal role.

 Written by and starring Vanessa German.
 Directed by Ashley Southers.
-Coming soon!
 A love poem for strange Black Girls, fat Black Girls, Winged Black Girls, the Missing Black Girls, the Black Girls who rode skateboards to school, Black Girls whose eyebrows were never on Fleek, Black Girls who dig aloneness and Black Girls who do magic.
+This production was presented on May 18th 2021.

 Viva: BLACK [Volume 1]